greydanus/greydanus.github.io/2022-04-12-studying-growth.markdown

 ## Neural Cellular Automata

 The purpose of cellular automata (CA) is to mimic biological growth at the cellular level.
-Most CAs begin with a grid of pixels with each pixel representing a different cell.
+Most CAs begin with a grid of pixels with each pixel representing an individual cell.
 Then a set of growth rules, which control how each cell responds to its neighbors, are applied repeatedly to the population.
 Although these growth rules are simple to write down, scientists generally choose them so as to produce complex, self-organizing behaviors.
 Conway's Game of Life, for example, has just three simple growth rules but can give rise to diverse structures and dynamics.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:49.4%; min-width:280px; display: inline-block; vertical-align: top;text-align:center;">